MarcinOrlowski/laravel-api-response-builder/docs/docs.md

  and if message assigned to `SOMETHING_WENT_WRONG` code uses `:login` placeholder, it will be correctly replaced with content of your `$login` variable.

- You can, however this is not really recommended, override built-in error message mapping too as `ResponseBuilder` comes with `errorWithMessage()` method, which expects string message as argument.
+ You can, however this is not recommended, override built-in error message mapping too as `ResponseBuilder` comes with `errorWithMessage()` method, which expects string message as argument.
 This means you can just pass any string you want and it will be returned as `message` element in JSON response regardless the `code` value.
 Please note this method is pretty low-level and string is used as is without any further processing.
 If you want to use `Lang`'s placeholders here, you need